jumpinjackie/mapguide-fdo-docker-build/README.md

 # Known issues

+MapGuide will not currently build on Ubuntu due to incompatibilities against various system-provided libraries.

 MapGuide will not fully build on Ubuntu 18.04 (and likely newer versions) due to our bundled version of PHP (5.6) requiring OpenSSL <= 1.1.0, which is not not possible on this distro

  * Ubuntu 18.04 provides OpenSSL 1.1.0